 Other Virtual Assistant Companies That Pay Well

 Not all virtual assistant jobs are created equal, especially when it comes to pay.
 You may come across several of them that ask for a lot of work in exchange for very low rates.
 Fortunately, there are some that compensate fairly.

 About: Priority VA made its debut in 2013 to match small business owners, CEOs, entrepreneurs, authors, speakers, and coaches to virtual executive assistants or EAs.

 Scope of work: EAs perform a number of different tasks including booking travel and appointments, drafting content for blogs and social media, and managing calendars.
-They are also trained to proactively take repetitive activities off their clients’ to-do lists to simplify their day and increase their productivity.
+They are also trained to proactively take repetitive activities off their clients’ to-do lists to simplify their day and increase productivity.

 Type of employment: EAs at Priority VA work as contractors.

 Pay: Most EAs earn between $16 and $22 per hour.
 Contractors are paid on a monthly basis via direct deposit.